openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ### Parameter 9: Light Report

 Light level change to be reported.
-Choose light level (in LUX) change to be reported by the Mini Sensor to the controller.
-By default, the sensor will report any change of 100 LUX or more.
+<p&gtChoose light level (in LUX) change to be reported by the Mini Sensor to the controller.
+By default, the sensor will report any change of 100 LUX or more.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.